Firefly Aerospace: Firefly Aerospace

-On February 24, 2022, it was announced that Polyakov and his company Noosphere will sell their stake in Firefly to AE Industrial Partners.
+The government did not give reasons beyond Polyakov was Ukrainian and Ukraine and Russia had once worked together on rockets.
+Despite Polyakov's anger, he agreed, and on February 24, 2022, it was announced that Polyakov and his company Noosphere would sell their stake in Firefly to AE Industrial Partners.

-In August 2022, Northrop Grumman announced that it had contracted Firefly Aerospace to build the Antares rocket's new 300-series' first stage, which is similar to Firefly's in-development Beta launch vehicle, and features the same composite structures as well as seven Miranda engines producing 7200 kN of thrust — substantially greater than the previous 200-series first stage.
+In August 2022, Northrop Grumman announced that it had contracted Firefly Aerospace to build the Antares rocket's new 300-series' first stage, which is similar to Firefly's in-development MLV launch vehicle, and features the same composite structures as well as seven Miranda engines producing 7200 kN of thrust – substantially greater than the previous 200-series first stage.
 Northrop Grumman states that the new first stage substantially increases the mass capability of Antares.

-On October 1, 2022, Firefly successfully launched the Alpha rocket on its second test flight “To the Black” from Space Launch Complex 2 from Vandenberg Space Force Base.
-Alpha completed all objectives for the mission, becoming the first orbital rocket to be powered by a tap-off cycle engine.
+On October 1, 2022, Firefly launched the Alpha rocket on its second test flight "To the Black" from Space Launch Complex 2 from Vandenberg Space Force Base.
+Alpha completed all objectives (that Firefly had itself placed) for the mission, becoming the first orbital rocket to be powered by a tap-off cycle engine.
+The mission was the first partially successful orbital launch for Alpha, carrying educational payloads.
+Alpha deployed 7 satellites, however, due to the lower than intended final deployment orbit, most of the satellites re-entered approximately a week after launch.